 Why Use On-Center Spacing?

-That said, framers usually lay out stud walls so the edges of studs (not the centers) align with the layout marks (because the material is standard enough for this application).
+That said, framers usually lay out stud walls so the edges of studs (not the centers) align with the layout marks, because the material is standard enough for this application.
 But if you need to hit the center of a member regardless of its thickness, on-center spacing does the job.

-Tip for On-Center Layouts
+Carpenter's Tip for On-Center Stud Layout

 There's an easy way to ensure on-center spacing using the special markings on a standard (non-metric) tape measure.
 Most tape measures use red type, an arrow, or other special markings for intervals of 16 inches.
 This is because house walls and floors are typically framed with 16-inch OC spacing.

-For a basic 16-inch OC layout on a stud wall, you can simply make a mark every time you see a red number: 16, 32, 48, 64, 80, 96, etc. Then, you place the studs on the same side of each mark; if you measured from left to right, the studs would go on the right side of each mark.
+For a basic 16-inch OC layout on a stud wall, you can simply make a mark every time you see a red number: 16, 32, 48, 64, 80, 96, etc. Then, place the studs on the same side of each mark; if you measured from left to right, the studs go on the right side of each mark.